Saccule

 The saccule (Latin: sacculus) is a bed of sensory cells in the inner ear that detects linear acceleration and head tilting in the vertical plane, and converts these vibrations into electrical impulses to be interpreted by the brain.
 When the head accelerates vertically, the sensory cells of the saccule are moved due to a combination of inertia and gravity.
 In response, the neurons connected to the saccule transmit electrical impulses that represent this movement to the brain.
-These impulses travel along the vestibular portion of the eighth cranial nerve to the vestibular nuclei in the brainstem.
+These impulses travel along the vestibulocochlear nerve (CNVIII) to the vestibular nuclei in the brainstem.

 The vestibular system is important for balance, or equilibrium.
 It includes the saccule, utricle, and the three semicircular canals.
 The vestibule is the name of the fluid-filled, membranous duct that contains these organs of balance and is in turn encased in the temporal bone of the skull as a part of the inner ear.

 Structure

 The saccule, or sacculus, is the smaller of the two vestibular sacs.
-It is globular in form and lies in the recessus sphæricus near the opening of the vestibular duct of the cochlea.
+It is globular in form and lies in the spherical recess (one of the three recesses in the vestibule) near the opening of the vestibular duct of the cochlea.
 Its cavity does not directly communicate with that of the utricle.
-The anterior part of the saccule exhibits an oval thickening, the macula acustica sacculi, or macula, to which are distributed the saccular filaments of the vestibular branch of the vestibulocochlear nerve, also known as the statoacoustic nerve or cranial nerve VIII.
+The anterior part of the saccule exhibits an oval thickening, the macula of saccule, or macula, to which are distributed the saccular filaments of the vestibular branch of the vestibulocochlear nerve, also known as the statoacoustic nerve or cranial nerve VIII.

 Within the macula are hair cells, each having a hair bundle on the apical aspect.
-The hair bundle is composed of a single kinocilium and many (at least 70) stereocilia.
+The hair bundle is composed of a single kinocilium and at least 70 stereocilia.
 Stereocilia are connected to mechanically gated ion channels in the hair cell plasma membrane via tip links.
 Supporting cells interdigitate between hair cells and secrete the otolithic membrane, a thick, gelatinous layer of glycoprotein.
 Covering the surface of the otolithic membrane are otoliths, which are crystals of calcium carbonate.
 For this reason, the saccule is sometimes called an "otolithic organ."

-From the posterior wall of the saccule is given off a canal, the ductus endolymphaticus (endolymphatic duct).
-This duct is joined by the ductus utriculosaccularis, and then passes along the aquæductus vestibuli and ends in a blind pouch saccus endolymphaticus (endolymphatic sac) on the posterior surface of the petrous portion of the temporal bone, where it is in contact with the dura mater.
+From the posterior wall of the saccule is given off a canal, the endolymphatic duct.
+This duct is joined by the ductus utriculosaccularis, and then passes along the vestibular aqueduct and ends in a blind pouch the endolymphatic sac on the posterior surface of the petrous portion of the temporal bone, where it is in contact with the dura mater.

-From the lower part of the saccule a short tube, the canalis reuniens of Hensen, passes downward and opens into the ductus cochlearis near its vestibular extremity.
+From the lower part of the saccule a short tube, the ductus reuniens, passes downward and opens into the cochlear duct near its vestibular extremity.

 Both the utricle and the saccule provide information about acceleration.
-The difference between them is that the utricle is more sensitive to horizontal acceleration, whereas the saccule is more sensitive to vertical acceleration.
+The utricle is more sensitive to horizontal acceleration, and the saccule is more sensitive to vertical acceleration.